zorkzorkus/ZorkLib/README.md

 # ZorkLib
 C++ Wrapper Library for WinAPI, Direct2D, GUIs and often used functionality.
 Quick and easy to use.
 This library is work in progress and will often change existing parts.
-Developed using Visual Studio 2017.
+Developed using Visual Studio 2019.
-Main development is done privately on TFS.
-Occasionally a new version will be ported here.

 #### Features
 * ZorkLibWindow